 Pursuant to the provisions of Madawaska's Shoreland Zoning Ordinance (the Ordinance), the Plaintiff had applied for two separate permits regarding his property on the shore of Long Lake.
-In his first application, the Plaintiff sought a permit to build a permanent boat landing.
+In his first application, the Plaintiff sought a permit to build a private permanent boat landing.
 In his second application, the Plaintiff sought a permit to add a deck and full foundation to the existing structure on his property.

-On March 13, 2006, the Board voted to approve the foundation under the existing structure because it met the setback from the water to the greatest practical extent.
+On March 13, 2006, the Board voted to grant the Plaintiff a permit for his deck and foundation.
 In a second vote on that same date, the Board declined to grant a permit for a permanent boat landing.
 (Record at Tab 3) However, on April 27, 2006, the Board revisited the Plaintiff's request for a boat landing permit and voted to grant that permit conditioned upon approval by the Department of Environmental Protection.
 (Record at Tab 5)